A Field Guide for Young Professionals

 Score the few that matter

-Rate yourself on the 5–6 competencies for your stage.
+Rate yourself on the ten things for your stage.
 Set a target.
 Find your biggest gap.

 3